stefanwalther/qliksense-extension-tutorial/README.md

 A comprehensive Qlik Sense Extension Tutorial

+## About this Tutorial

+In this tutorial you'll learn how to use Qlik Sense' Extension concept to bring new visualizations into the Qlik Sense Client.

 ## Work in Progress, Always

 This project is work in progress and will probably always remain in this status, that's part of the concept and the idea of creating a living tutorial.